Anik Industries Ltd Management Discussions.

 Your Company considers the quality of its human resources to be most important asset and constantly endeavors to attract and recruit best possible talent.
-The number of people employed during the year was 67.
+The number of people employed during the year as 70.

 The industrial relations of the Company continue to remain harmonious and cordial with focus on improving productivity and quality.

 |S. No.||Particulars||FY 2019||FY 2018||Remarks|

 |1||Debtors Turnover||2.70||2.41||Debtors turnover ratio increased due to decrease in average trade receivables.|

 |2||Inventory Turnover||7.32||8.46||Inventory turnover ratio also decreased due to increase in inventory.|

 |3||Interest Coverage Ratio||-1.44||6.56||Ratio declined during the year due to lower profitability.|